aaronjorbin/jorbin-alternator/README.md

-A simple WordPress plugin to add odd or even classes the post classes.
+A simple WordPress plugin to add odd or even classes to posts